dylanedwardmoore/storyteller/README.md

 # Storyteller

+This is an example from Dylan and Sophia's TUMO workshop on designing an interactive storytelling chatbot.
+All the code here was written during and for this course.

-Welcome!
-I'll be updating this readme in the next few days to make it more informative as well as adding several additional features to the *Storyteller* project.
-In the meantime, I recommend checking out the example I have in the `modules` folder to get a sense for how to create your own story, when you feel ready you can go ahead and replace that with your own work.
+I recommend checking out the example I have in the `modules` folder to get a sense for how to create an interactive story.

 ## Installation